panda3d/panda3d-docs/programming/threading.rst

 File I/O
 --------

-In versions 1.6.0 and above, Panda3D also offers a thread-safe replacement for the Python file module.
+Panda3D also offers a thread-safe replacement for the Python file module.
 You can find it in direct.stdpy.file.
 The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the "file" or "open" functions:

 .. code-block:: python